 At Easter, you may easily be able to avoid the chocolate eggs, but yellow Peeps are everywhere.
 And they are full of sugar — one serving (five chicks) contains 36 grams of carbohydrates, 12 percent of the daily recommended value.

 That doesn’t mean that you have to abstain from what family and friends are enjoying on Easter morning.
 The American Diabetes Association recommends keeping treat servings small and suggests that if you want to eat one, swap out another carbohydrate-rich food that may already be part of your diet plan.
+Another way to help offset an indulgence is to stay active – try and plan a walk before or after a big meal, and this can even become a family activity.

 Other tips from the ADA: